 Welcome autumn.
-And welcome to our next installment of our series on Greening Your Home.
 Now is the time to begin taking inventory of things that need to be addressed around the home before winter sets in.
 Our durability checklist will help you take some steps to ensure that your home is ready for extra energy use this winter.

 Durability Checklist For Fall Energy Savings: